-Declaring one’s intentions can be dangerous.
+Declaring one’s intentions can be risky.
 If public announcements don’t fall prey to hollow chest-thumping, they can feel restrictive, like binding contracts incapable of being changed.

 Grab a map below.
 Dog-ear what interests you.
 And plan your visits accordingly.